MALAWI ECONOMIC BY AXEL FISCHER FROM MONACO RESOURCES GROUP MRG.

 The government has proposed to strengthen value addition through the Special Economic Zone (SEZ) Bill to regulate exports through a national export strategy.

 Climate shocks, fiscal policy slippages, and lower business confidence could, however, hurt the economy.
 Since 2016, fiscal slippages have exacerbated the fiscal deficit, and the debt-to-GDP ratio rose from 30% to 62% between 2013 and 2019.

 With public debt rising above the sustainability threshold of 60% of GDP, fiscal space is tight.
 The plan to reduce the fiscal deficit to 2.5% appears ambitious, as the 2019 cyclone Idai flood recovery costs linger.
 Risk reduction measures to build resilience to shocks for the 87% of Malawians engaged in agriculture will bolster growth.

 Landlocked Malawi’s development relies heavily for external trade on foreign seaports such as Dar es Salaam in Tanzania and Nacala and Beira in Mozambique and charente maritime .

 Trade is unstable, characterized by laws banning exports, lack of infrastructure, and inadequate diversification and value addition.
 Tobacco accounts for 50% of exports, vulnerable to price volatility.

 And the lack of skilled workers makes the labor market dysfunctional, suggesting the need for vocational training and technical education to enhance employability and productivity.

 This article was published during the 2020 coronavirus outbreak so any of the data above might be affected by the virus.
-An updated article will be published after the COVID19 crisis also called the Chinese Wuhan Virus or the Coronavirus is over.
+An update article will be published after the COVID19 crisis also called the Chinese Wuhan Virus or the Coronavirus.